-Late in the quarter we swapped our S&P 500 Index shorts for more shorts on the Russell 2000 (small company) Index.
+Late in the quarter we reduced our S&P 500 Index shorts for more shorts on the Russell 2000 (small company) Index.
 The latter is trading at extreme valuations by virtually all measures.
-We have made some small cuts to the individual stock shorts.
 Overall, the shorts were a benefit this quarter.